Find Your Fit Interactive Workshop

 Picking a size can often be the trickiest part of actually knitting a sweater.
 Unlike shopping for store-bought sweaters where you can try on multiple sizes, knitters have to navigate through the concept of ‘positive ease’ and how that is affected by construction-type and learn what their preferred fit is for these different styles (usually through trial & error!).
 And for newer garment knitters, this whole “picking a size” decision-making process can be overwhelming.

-- A 1-hour, live virtual Zoom lesson and Q&A for your customers, where they will learn tips about ease, fit and deciding on what size to knit; and
+- A 1-hour, live virtual Zoom lesson (or in-person if you are in/near Maine) and Q&A for your customers, where they will learn tips about ease, fit and deciding on what size to knit; and

-- I mail to your shop 9 different samples of my Layla Cardigan which have been knit in 8 different sizes (ranging from 37″ to 64″), so your workshop attendees can try on these samples in person and learn first-hand which amounts of positive ease they may prefer.
+- I mail to your shop (or if in-person, I bring with me) 9 different samples of my Layla Cardigan which have been knit in 8 different sizes (ranging from 37″ to 64″), so your workshop attendees can try on these samples in person and learn first-hand which amounts of positive ease they may prefer.
 I consider this the “try-on sweater party” portion of the workshop!

 Interested in learning more?
 Here are some more knitty-gritty details:

 The Layla Cardigan Samples